mees/calvin/README.md

 3. **Joint action** -  Joint positions (7),  gripper action (1).

 ## :muscle: Evaluation: The Calvin Challenge
+### Long-horizon Multi-task Language Control (LH-MTLC)
 The  aim  of  the  CALVIN  benchmark  is  to  evaluate  the learning  of  long-horizon  language-conditioned  continuous control  policies.
-In  this  setting,  a  single  agent  must  solve complex  manipulation  tasks  by  understanding  a  series  of unconstrained  language  expressions  in  a  row,  e.g.,  “open the  drawer. . . pick  up  the  blue  block. . . now  push  the  block into the drawer. . . now open the sliding door”
+In  this  setting,  a  single  agent  must  solve complex  manipulation  tasks  by  understanding  a  series  of unconstrained  language  expressions  in  a  row,  e.g.,  “open the  drawer. . . pick  up  the  blue  block. . . now  push  the  block into the drawer. . . now open the sliding door”.
 We provide  an  evaluation  protocol  with  evaluation  modes  of varying  difficulty  by  choosing  different  combinations  of sensor  suites  and  amounts  of  training  environments.
+To avoid a biased initial position, the robot is reset to a neutral position before every multi-step sequence.

 To evaluate a trained calvin baseline agent, run the following command:

 ```
 $ python evaluation/evaluate_policy.py --dataset_path <PATH/TO/DATASET> --train_folder <PATH/TO/TRAINING/FOLDER>
 ```
+Optional arguments:

-By default, the evaluation loads the last checkpoint in the training log directory.
+- `--checkpoint <PATH/TO/CHECKPOINT>`: by default, the evaluation loads the last checkpoint in the training log directory.
-You can instead specify the path to another checkpoint by adding `--checkpoint <PATH/TO/CHECKPOINT>` to the evaluation command.
+You can instead specify the path to another checkpoint by adding this to the evaluation command.
+- `--debug`: print debug information and visualize environment.

 If you want to evaluate your own model architecture on the CALVIN challenge, you can implement the `CustomModel` class in `evaluate_policy.py` as an interface to your agent.
 You need to implement the following methods: